kixxauth/iou/README.md

          align="right" alt="Promises/A+ logo" />
 </a>

-A JavaScript library to shim Node.js with the upcoming JavaScript Promise API.
+A JavaScript library to shim Node.js and the browsers with the upcoming JavaScript Promise API.
 There are a lot of libraries that do this already:

 * [Q](https://github.com/kriskowal/q)
 * [RSVP.js](https://github.com/tildeio/rsvp.js)